||Strengthening Protected Area System of the Komi Republic to Conserve Virgin Forest Biodiversity in the Pechora River Headwaters Region

 00059042 - Strengthening Protected Area System of the Komi Republic to Conserve Virgin Forest Biodiversity in the Pechora River Headwaters Region

-- The Protected Areas (PA) System of Komi republic is redesigned so as to better capture globally significant biodiversity.
+- The PA system of Komi republic is redesigned so as to better capture globally significant BD.

-- Increased institutional capacity for management of protected areas within the Komi Republic PA System.
+- Increased institutional capacity for management of protected areas within the KR PA system.

-- Application of business planning principles result in diversified revenue streams for the Komi Republic PA System.
+- Application of business planning principles result in diversified revenue streams for the KR PA system.

 - Improved protected area system in Komi Republic for better conservation of globally important biodiversity and maintenance of carbon pools.